 Medical Care Reimbursement Account

 Utilizing a medical reimbursement account (IRS section 125), an individual may be reimbursed for health care expenses, for both the individual and dependents, which are not covered or reimbursed by the individual’s insurance carrier.
 This account is used for reimbursements for health/dental deductibles, co-pays for doctor visits, co-pays for prescriptions, eye glasses, contact lenses and maintenance solutions.
 Click here for a list of covered and a list of non-covered expenses.
+Click here for a list of covered over the counter medications.

 Under a medical reimbursement account, the employee will make an election and will have payroll deductions made to be placed in the account.
 As medical or dental bills come forward that require the employee to pay, the employee forwards the appropriate documentation to the fund administrator for payment from the individual’s account.
 The employer has the authority to set the maximum amount that an employee can contribute to a medical reimbursement account in any plan year.
 Click here for a Medical Care Expense Reimbursement Form.